guilamu/gf-conditional-shortcode-builder/README.md

 The generated shortcode will appear in the **Generated Shortcode** textarea.

 1. Click the **Copy to Clipboard** button.
-2. Paste the shortcode into any post, page, widget, or template file on your site where you want to conditionally display content.
+2. Paste the shortcode into any notification, HTML field or confirmation where you want to conditionally display content.

 **Example Generated Shortcode:**
 \<\!-- Single Condition (Standard GF Shortcode) \--\>